harfangk/harfangk.github.io/_posts/2017-10-23-tdd-with-idris-review.md

 but Idris is more about "above and beyond".
 For typical shopping mall inventory management system, Idris is a bit overqualified.
 Moreover, I have a hunch that in collaborative environment it would be hamstrung by its excellent expressiveness.
-There would be so many ways to express something that everyone would end up writing programs in different styles, which causes significant problems for collaboration.
-There's a reason that Google keeps Go language so plain despite criticisms.
+There would be so many ways to express something that each team member would end up writing programs in different styles, which causes significant problems for collaboration.
+There's a reason that Google keeps Go language so plain despite continued criticisms.

-Having said that, if I had to write software for nuclear reactors, I would definitely pick Idris.
-It would give me unparalleled confidence in my code for such a critical system.
+Having said that, if I had to write software for nuclear reactors, I would definitely pick Idris, because it gives me unparalleled confidence in my code for such a critical system.